Frequently Asked Questions

 What is the lease term for your properties?

-The majority of our leases are no less than 12 months, with the option to renew your lease for additional one-year periods provided you are a tenant in good standing.
-Some of our properties may be available only for one year while the owners are out of the country or working in another state.
+The majority of our leases are annual leases, with the option to renew your lease for additional one-year periods provided you are a tenant in good standing.
 We also have a few short-term rentals.
-Please inquire.
+Please inquire for more information.

 How much security deposit must I pay?

 Typically the security deposit/cleaning fee is 1.5 times the monthly rent.
 We will give you the exact number when we offer the lease to you.
-We require that to be paid at the time of lease signing and in ONE PAYMENT INSTRUMENT (Cashiers check or money order only).
-We do not take separate checks from each tenant.
+We require that it must be paid at the time of lease signing and in ONE PAYMENT INSTRUMENT (Cashiers check or money order only).
+We do not take separate checks from each tenant, cash or personal checks.

 Can I use my security deposit as my last month’s rent?